Frightful Four: Fictional team biography

 Wizard later assembled Hydro-Man, Titania, and Klaw as the Frightful Four when attacking the Four Freedoms Plaza following Sandman's reform.
-During the battle, Thing regressed to his human form.
-The Frightful Four managed to take down the other members of the Fantastic Four as Klaw was defeated.
-When Dragon Man was brought in as Klaw's replacement, Thing had to rescue his teammates and stop the Frightful Four.
+During the battle, Thing regresses to his human form.
+The Frightful Four manage to take down the other members of the Fantastic Four as Klaw was defeated.
+When Dragon Man is brought in as Klaw's replacement, Thing rescues his teammates and stops the Frightful Four.